Evie (song)

 "Evie" is a rock song performed by Australian singer and former frontman of the Easybeats, Stevie Wright.
 It was written by Harry Vanda and George Young and released as a single in 1974.
-It has been suggested that it is the first 11-minute song to chart at #1 anywhere in the world.
+It has been suggested that it is the first 11-minute song to chart at number one anywhere in the world.
 According to author Mark Juddery, the song was "the longest Australian single ever to make the charts."

 The song features three parts—Part 1, "Let your hair hang down"; Part 2, "Evie"; and Part 3, "I'm losing you"—and some critics consider it as one of the most perfect rock n' roll songs ever.

 Part One (when they meet) is a guitar driven, hard rocking and bluesy, swaggering and swayful song.
 Part Two (the marriage) is more piano and string based, a much softer emotional ballad style.
 Part Three (the death of Evie in childbirth) is more of a disco-rock style, being quicker, relatively urgent and guitar driven track with a strong vocal.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Evie" was ranked number 17.